 Hearing impairments are classified based on their overall severity.
 The severity is determined by the minimum sound that can be heard by the person’s “better” ear.There are four classifications of hearing impairments:

-- Severe – Inability to hear most sounds, and need to rely upon lip-reading or sign language even with use of hearing aids when communicating with others; and
+- Severe: Inability to hear most sounds, and need to rely upon lip-reading or sign language even with use of hearing aids when communicating with others.

 Hearing Impairment and Your Child’s Education

 Hearing impairments can significantly impact your child’s education.
-These impairments can affect your student’s ability to learn and also to interact with the teacher and the other students in the classroom.
+These impairments can affect a student’s ability to learn and also to interact with the teacher and the other students in the classroom.

 By law, hearing impaired students have the right to protection against discrimination because of their disability.
 Hearing impairment discrimination is usually not as obvious and blatant as other forms of discrimination; however, its silent effects can be equally devastating to those suffering from hearing impairments.